LESSON 2: Branching and remote operations#

 git log --oneline --all --graph --parents # verify

-Episode 2 Operations with remotes#
+Episode 2: Understanding operations with remotes#

 2.2.1 Create and explore a bare repository#

-cd .. # directory of the workshop
+cd .. # Change to the parent directory (directory of the workshop)

 git status # observe (fails)